 After your operation, your nose and sinuses may be packed with bandages.
 These are usually removed within a week after the surgery.
 You also will be given antibiotics to fight infection.
 If you feel pain or discomfort, let your healthcare providers know.
-Most people spend a day or two in the hospital before going home.
+Most people spend 1 to 2 days in the hospital before going home.

 Once you are discharged, take any prescriptions you are given as instructed and follow all postoperative instructions.

-Call your healthcare provider if you are confused about how to take the recommended medications or if any of the following occur:
+Call your healthcare provider if you are confused about how to take the recommended medicines or if any of the following occur: